General comments on the development of anything:

 From this, test rigs are developed with the aim to find a correlation between assessed performance and physical quantities.

-The requirement in the brief states: — The fountain pen should have a good resistance against shock.
+The requirement in the brief states: — The fountain pen should have an acceptable resistance against shock.

 What does good mean in the opinion of the user/purchaser?
 This must be discussed and formulated in the design brief.
 The translation into descriptive terms could look like this: — “Only after the fountain pen (with a cap on) has dropped (with nib downwards) five times in a row onto a carpeted floor from one meter height, ink may drop off the nib.”